Switching to the WordPress block editor can be a big step if your site has been running smoothly with the classic editor.

 Step 2: Test Your Site on a Local Server or Staging Site

-After you have created a complete backup of your website, you are now ready to test your website with the newest version of WordPress and the Gutenberg editor.
+After you have created a complete backup of your website, you are ready to test.
+You can now check your website with the block editor safely.

 There are two common methods to test new updates without actually affecting your live site: